 A perimeter weighted flywheel is heavier around the edge.
 Sometimes, there is a visible rim or ledge around the outside of the wheel where it is weighted.
 Once again, this works to create and maintain a smooth rotation.
 Perimeter weight enhances the centrifugal force of the spinning wheel.
 A perimeter weighted flywheel is another indication of upgraded flywheel design.

-These flywheels are not weighted much, if at all.
-With this design, the wheel itself does not maintain motion, instead all rotation is determined by the power in the pedal stroke.
-If you stop pedaling, an unweighted flywheel will stop almost instantly; it will not continue to spin.
+Freewheels are flywheels that are not weighted much, if at all.
+With a freewheel design, the wheel itself does not maintain motion, instead all rotation is determined by the power in the pedal stroke.
+If you stop pedaling, a freewheel will stop almost instantly; it will not continue to spin.
 The advantage of a freewheel is it never feels like the wheel is spinning ahead of you.
 Also, it is more effort to keep the wheel spinning, so you can’t rely on the weight of the flywheel to offset some of the work.
 However, since there’s no momentum behind the rotation, the pedal stroke can sometimes feel imbalanced with a heavy downward motion and then no momentum coming back up.
 This makes it feel like pedaling is a down/up motion rather than a circular rotation, which is hard on joints and puts more strain on the knees.
-Unweighted flywheels are usually found on less-expensive bikes.
+Freewheels are usually found on less-expensive bikes.